Roundup: Buckles' big quarter gets Bulldogs rolling early - NewsBreak

 BATON ROUGE — LSU keeps winning the close games.
 East Tennessee State keeps losing them.
 The Bucs rallied from a 14-point deficit to cut LSU’s lead to two on multiple occasions, but came up short in a 72-68 loss at the Pete Maravich Assembly Center.

-These are trying times for the East Tennessee State men’s basketball team.
-Coach Desmond Oliver’s squad has four straight losses of four points or less, the latest on a heartbreaking last-second shot.
-Now the Bucs (4-8) will try to break that streak on the road against LSU (10-1) on Wednesday night at 8 p.m.
-Despite the close losses, the Bucs feel they can get things turned around.
+JOHNSON CITY — These are trying times for the East Tennessee State men’s basketball team.
+Coach Desmond Oliver’s squad has four straight losses of four points or fewer, the latest on a heartbreaking last-second shot.
+Now the Bucs (4-8) try to break that streak on the road against LSU (10-1) on Wednesday at 8 p.m.

 Cavs' Dean named SAC player of the week